All FAQs will soon be directed to askUSC.

 Yes, but this is based on:

-approval from your USC Faculty for the additional courses,
+approval from the Program Advice team in Student Central for the additional courses,

 approval from the Partner Institution, and